Beyond Site Selection: Building the Deal Management Solution

 Project Summary

-After realizing that site evaluation was just the first domino in a much longer chain, I designed a Deal Management dashboard that guides retail teams from initial analysis through to closing.
+Working closely with key stakeholders, we realized that site evaluation was just the first domino in a much longer chain.
+I then designed a Deal Management dashboard that guides retail teams from initial analysis through to closing.

-After realizing that site evaluation was just the first domino in a much longer chain, I designed a Deal Management dashboard that guides retail teams from initial analysis through to closing.
+Working closely with key stakeholders, we realized that site evaluation was just the first domino in a much longer chain.
+I then designed a Deal Management dashboard that guides retail teams from initial analysis through to closing.

 I helped transform a messy, email-driven workflow into a single, streamlined hub.